 The complete MVP app checklist

-Everything to decide before you build a first version — so your MVP proves the right thing instead of burning runway on the wrong one.
+Everything to decide before you build a first version, so your MVP proves the right thing instead of burning runway on the wrong one.

+It walks the full path: problem validation, scope, the riskiest assumption, the build-vs-buy calls, and the metrics that tell you whether to double down or pivot.
 Run it before you write a line of code, and your MVP becomes an experiment with a clear result, not a small product with a big bill.

 1. Validate the problem